julie-ify/JXpense/README.md

 - Run `rake db:drop db:create db:migrate` to drop, create and migrate a new database.

-- Run `rubocop && rubocop -A` to check for and fix code errors.
+- Run `rubocop && rubocop -A` to check for and fix formatting errors.

 # This project was built with